 2. I will respect my husband's efforts to provide for us as best as he can.

-Marriage and Money Question for Ourselves: Am I content in God’s yeses and noes in our marital financial life?
+For Richer, For Poorer Question for Ourselves: Am I content in God’s yeses and noes in our marital financial life?
 Am I respecting my husband's efforts to provide for us?

 B. The Perspective of Temporary